ALIGN-analoglayout/ALIGN-public/compose/README.md

 > it will bring up the rest of the services from within the
 > make-docker-service.
 After that, make will run the flow for the
 > given design.

->
-> If the services don't all come up, you can bring down the services
+If the services don't all come up, you can bring down the services (removing the containers) to retry:
-> to retry:

 		% make docker-down

+If you change source and start with a fresh set of images from which containers are built, you can either bring them down then up individually using the docker-compose commands (see end of this page) or flush all images and restart:

+		% make docker-fulldown

 ## Native Environment Flow